HardlyDifficult/Tutorials/Chapter2.md

 <details><summary>How</summary>

  - Select the Character's GameObject.
- - In the 'Inspector', click 'Add Component' and select "Rigidbody2D".
+ - In the Inspector, click Add Component and select 'Rigidbody2D'.
- - Click 'Add Component' and select "CapsuleCollider2D".
+ - Click Add Component and select 'CapsuleCollider2D'.
- - Click 'Edit Collider' and adjust to fit the character.
+ - Click Edit Collider in the Inspector, under the CapsuleCollider2D component you just added and adjust to fit the character.
    - Click and then hold Alt while adjusting the sides to pull both sides in evenly.

 <img src="http://i.imgur.com/KFwBZeo.gif" width=100px />

-Hit play and the character should now land on a platform... but may fall over:
+Hit play and the character should now land on a platform... but might fall over:

 <img src="http://i.imgur.com/T0fdwa1.gif" width=150px />